protieusz/Flower/README.md

 # Detailed Summary

-Flower is a heavily modified version of Noraneko42W which has been blessed by Darakuneko himself for the mod.
+Flower is a heavily modified version of Noraneko42W which has been blessed by darakuneko himself for the mod.
+Noraneko42 is originally designed by darakuneko.

-A List Of Mods Made To The Original DXF by Darakuneko:
+A List Of Mods Made To The Original DXF by darakuneko:

 -Eliminate the extra 6th columns on each sides.